codenotary/codenotary.io/pages/blog/sbom-executive-order.md

 Many of your software is already built, so you only have the binary code, but not the sources from the date of the build.
 As dependencies can be updated quite often, even builds between Monday and Tuesday can already differ when it comes to the bill of material.

-Therefore, having access to the source code or the build protocol doesn't help - you need to extract the dependencies out of existing binary code.
+Therefore, having access to the source code or the build protocol doesn't help - you need to read the dependencies out of existing binary code.

 At CodeNotary, we already have working integrations for Go and Java to gather dependencies including their unique fingerprint by checking existing software binaries to recreate a BOM.